SimonGrchevski/MeaningfulName/README.md

 > In this project I've created the basic controllers with index and show actions, view for them, and setup the routes.

+(I added this line to acomplish the task of doing a pullrequest on a forked repo.
+Abraham)

 ## Built With

 - Ruby on Rails